Bolivia ex-president Anez says facing arrest in 'coup' probe - RFI

 Bolivia's congress is dominated by the MAS, which romped to victory in an October 2020 general election that saw the party's Luis Arce win the presidency.

-MAS party member Lidia Patty claimed in December that Anez, several of her former ministers, ex-military and police members and others had promoted the overthrow of Morales, who had been in power for 14 years.
+MAS party member Lidia Patty filed a complaint against Anez last December, claiming she, several of her former ministers, ex-military and police members, and others had promoted the overthrow of Morales, who had been in power for 14 years.

+"The MAS has decided to return to the style of dictatorship.
+It is a shame because Bolivia does not need dictators, it needs freedom and solutions," Anez tweeted Friday.

+Coimbra protested the "illegal and abusive" arrest of his former colleague Guzman, before he, too, was brought in.

 © 2021 AFP